cchitsiang/awesome-stars/README.md

 - [inaka/EventSource](https://github.com/inaka/EventSource) - A simple Swift client library for the Server Sent Events (SSE)
 - [jogendra/BadgeHub](https://github.com/jogendra/BadgeHub) - A way to quickly add a notification badge icon to any view.
 Make any view of a full-fledged animated notification center.
 - [nielsmouthaan/ejectify-macos](https://github.com/nielsmouthaan/ejectify-macos) - Ejectify automatically unmounts external volumes when your Mac starts sleeping, and mounts them again after it wakes up.
-- [ProxymanApp/atlantis](https://github.com/ProxymanApp/atlantis) - A lightweight and powerful iOS framework for intercepting HTTP/HTTPS Traffic.
+- [ProxymanApp/atlantis](https://github.com/ProxymanApp/atlantis) - Capture HTTP/HTTPS, and Websocket from iOS app without proxy.
 - [altstoreio/AltStore](https://github.com/altstoreio/AltStore) - AltStore is an alternative app store for non-jailbroken iOS devices.
 - [SebastianBoldt/Jelly](https://github.com/SebastianBoldt/Jelly) - 🌊 - Jelly is a library for animated, non-interactive & interactive viewcontroller  transitions and presentations with the focus on a simple and yet flexible API.
 - [DevUtilsApp/DevUtils-app](https://github.com/DevUtilsApp/DevUtils-app) - All-in-one Toolbox for Developers.
 Native macOS app.